Blog Posts by Jonathan Parnell

 A.W.
 Tozer famously said that whatever comes to our minds when we think about God is the most important thing about us.
 When you hear the mention of “God,” what would you say?
 What image fills your heart and head when you think about who God is?

 The question is important because we all have some kind of answer.
 Everybody has a go-to thought when they think of God.
-And we want that picture to be true, that is, formed…Continue Reading
+And…Continue Reading

 New Course on Calvinism from John Piper